Bekwnn/Bekwnn.github.io/_posts/2017-09-11-keybinds-layers-of-seperation.md

 you can use one or the other where appropriate.

 With that said, let's stop briefly and look at our motivation: to be honest most games can make do with 1 degree of separation and maybe the use of a state pattern.
-So Why all this work?
+So why all this work?
 Well, this is code that you can use from game to game to game, so long as you're working in the same language/engine.
 Even if you aren't, translating already written code is easy.
 The merit of doing this extra work will show itself if you either work on a long project or work on multiple